saumitraaditya/edgevpnio.github.io/_pages/stunturn.md

 9. Configure EdgeVPN

-You should now be able to configure your EdgeVPN nodes to use the TURN service, by replacing the <public-ip-of-turnserver>, <username> and <password> parameters with your own - see below for an example:
+You should now be able to configure your EdgeVPN nodes to use the TURN service, by replacing the <public-ip-of-turnserver>, <username> and <password> parameters with your own (without the <, > characters).
+See below for an example:

 ```
   "LinkManager": {